Darien2805/IS212_SPM/README.md

 ### Prerequisites
 You have to have your MAMP/ WAMP working, SQL server is running.

+You have to run the "raw data sql script" in the /database folder in your SQLWorkbench in order to populate the database.

 When you clone this Git Repository locally, be sure to install all packages with `npm i` first

 ### Running the backend
-From the main directory, do cd /backend and then run `npm start`
+From the main directory, do cd /backend and then run `npm run devStart`

 ### Running the frontend
 From the main directory , do cd /frontend and then run `npm start`

 ### Known Bugs
-If you are running SQL v8.0 and above, there is an error that prevents data from being retrieved and crashes the whole database.
+If you are running SQL v8.0 and above on a Mac, there is an error that prevents data from being retrieved and crashes the whole database.
 It is something to do with SQL= only_full_group_by.
 We have shown prof Keith and acknowledges that there is nothing that can be done except downgrading your SQL

 If you are running a Mac, be sure to enter your password in the index.js in the backend folder.